-Name: Course:
+Name: Cc ourse:

-Assessment Task: Date of task:
+Assessment Task:

-Class: Teacher:
+Class:

-Reason for application (please tick): Absent the day before an Assessment Task Late to class the day before an Assessment Missed a class the day before an Assessment Other school commitment on the day of ar Extension (due to illness of exceptional circ Absent from Assessment Task, or absent w t Task ent Task n Assessment Task
+Reason for application (please tick):

+Absent the day before an Assessm ient Task

+Late to class the day before an Ass

+Missed a class the day before an A

+Other school commitment on the -

+• Extension (due to illness of except

+Absent from Assessment Task, or a absent when an Assessmen it Task is due (due to illne ss or exceptional

+circumstances) uss/misadyantura/ayaantia aal airaumatanaaa laadina un to an Assessment Task or

+Special Consideration (due to illne on the day of an Assessment Task) iai circumstances leading up to an Assessment Task, or

+Were you provided with Learning Adjus tments for this assessment task?

+• No

+Yes If yes, please provide details ·

+have attached (please tick and comple te relevant information):

+Supporting letter from page arent/caregiver: Dat :e:

-have attached (please tick and complete relevo Medical Certificate from Doctor (with illness sy Other (please describe) This proforma is to be handed to the Deputy Principa application. pecified): Date:
+Other (please describe)

+This proforma is to be handed to the Deput v Principal by 3pm.
+You will be informed within two days c of lodgment of this application.

+- Toughtent of this approacion

+Head Teacher / Deputy Principal Deter mination:

+Task to be accepted without penalty Missed Task or Alternative Task (please ca circla) to be completed b y/on: (data)

-An estimate or zero (please circle) to be award Extension granted - Due date: to be completed by/on: (date) ded
+Missed Task of Alternative Task (pieds) An estimate or zero (please circle) to line y/on(uutej

+• Extension granted - Due date:

+Signature of Head Teacher/Deputy Prin cipal: Date:

 Deputy Principal's recommendation:

 Approved To be reviewed Declined

 Signature of Deputy Principal: Date:

+Student Acknowledgement:

-Student Acknowledgement: I acknowledge the arrangement above.
+acknowledge the arrangement above.

-Signature of Student: IF YOU ARE NOT SATISFIED WITH THE DETERMIN WITHIN TWO DAYS OF RECEIVING THE RESULT OF NATION YOU MAY APPEAL IN WRITING TO THE DEPUTY PRINCIPAL
+Signature of Student: Date:

+IF YOU ARE NOT SATISFIED WITH THE D

+WITHIN TWO DAYS OF RECEIVING THE I RESULT OF THIS APPLICATIO N